MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 - AKS team describes preview features as *shipped and improving*.
 The reason behind that is that many of the preview features stay in that state for only a few months before moving to general release (GA) phase.
 - AKS [add-ons and extensions](/azure/aks/integrations#add-ons) provide additional, supported functionality.
 Their installation, configuration, and lifecycle are managed by AKS.

-This baseline architecture doesn't include every preview feature or add-on, instead only those that add significant value to a general-purpose cluster are included.
+This baseline architecture doesn't include every preview feature or add-on.
+Instead, only those that add significant value to a general-purpose cluster are included.
 As these features come out of preview, this baseline architecture will be revised accordingly.
 There are some additional preview features or AKS add-ons you might want to evaluate in pre-production clusters that augment your security, manageability, or other requirements.
 With third-party add-ons, you need to install and maintain them, including tracking available versions and installing updates after upgrading a cluster's Kubernetes version.

 ## Container image reference